mattp-613/VNC-Roulette-C/README.md

 GCC to compile & the vncsnapshot package.
 All libraries required to compile are on the top of the file (glibc and stuff) The compiled binary is included in the .out file.
 To compile, you may need to add the -pthread flag or the -lrt flag.
 I don't know what the -lrt flag does but it sometimes works.

+A Linux machine is heavily recommended as the commands executed by this script were tested and ran on a Linux machine.
+These commands can be seen in the script if interested.

 Instructions: